jschuett/TPF-JAM-TOOLS/README.md

 ### Closing the session

 1. click 'tpf-client off'.
 A message will remind you to disconnect all connections before.
-2. press FPHD off and livelab off
+2. press FPHD and LiveLab off
 3. close your Reaper session

-For more detailed information, visit Wiki (Link) -->, which is coming soon!
+For more detailed information, visit Wiki (https://github.com/jschuett/tpf-jam-reaper-tool/wiki) -->, which is currently still in progress!